Vantiq/vantiq-python-sdk/docs/api.md

     * _path_ : str -- the event specification
     * _value_ : dict -- the value of the event (type inserted, topic contents, etc.)

-* _params_ : dict -- Parameters for the subscription
+* _params_ : dict -- (optional) Parameters for the subscription.
+May be subscription dependent, but can usually be ignored.

 #### Returns